yaroslavpapka/ElasticX/README.md

 # 🚀 ElasticSearchProject
 ## 📌 Overview
-RedisProject is a Phoenix-based web application that utilizes PostgreSQL and Elasticsearch for managing articles.
+Elasticsearch project is a Phoenix-based web application that utilizes PostgreSQL and Elasticsearch for managing articles.
 The app allows users to create, update, delete, and search articles efficiently. 📝🔍

 ## ✨ Features
 - 📰 Article management with fields: title, author name, publish status, tags, publication date, creation date, update date, and label (URL to article).